ppatel0910/job_finder/README.md

 * Review the transaction hash code associated with the validated blockchain transaction.

-Once you receive the transaction’s hash code, you will navigate to the Transactions section of Ganache to review the blockchain transaction details.
-To confirm that you have successfully created the transaction, you will save screenshots to the README.md file of your GitHub repository for this Challenge assignment.

 ### Results
 Below is an image of the working Streamlit application that was created.